Tensions rise as West African nations prepare to send troops to restore democracy in Niger

 NIAMEY, Niger — Tensions are escalating between Niger's new military regime and the West African regional bloc that has ordered the deployment of troops to restore Niger's flailing democracy.

-The ECOWAS bloc said on Thursday it had directed a “standby force” to restore constitutional order in Niger after its Sunday deadline to reinstate ousted President Mohamed Bazoum expired.
+The ECOWAS bloc said Thursday it had decided to deploy a “standby force” aimed at restoring constitutional order in Niger after its Sunday deadline for the military junta to reinstate ousted President Mohamed Bazoum expired.

 Hours earlier, two Western officials told The Associated Press that Niger’s junta had told a top U.S. diplomat they would kill Bazoum if neighboring countries attempted any military intervention to restore his rule.

-It's unclear when or where the force will deploy and which countries from the 15-member bloc would contribute to it.
-Conflict experts say it would likely comprise some 5,000 troops led by Nigeria and could be ready within weeks.
+It's unclear when or where the ECOWAS force would deploy, and how reports of the threats against Bazoum would affect a decision by the 15-member bloc to intervene.
+Conflict experts say the force would likely comprise some 5,000 troops led by Nigeria and could be ready within weeks.

 After the ECOWAS meeting, neighboring Ivory Coast’s president, Alassane Ouattara, said his country would take part in the military operation, along with Nigeria and Benin.

-The junta responsible for spearheading the coup, led by Gen. Abdourahmane Tchiani, has exploited anti-French sentiment among the population to shore up its support.
+The junta responsible for spearheading the coup, led by Gen. Abdourahmane Tchiani, has claimed it could do a better job than Bazoum's government of protecting the nation from jihadi violence, and has exploited anti-French sentiment among the population to shore up its support.

+Nigeriens in the capital, Niamey, on Friday said ECOWAS isn't in touch with the reality on the ground and shouldn't intervene.

+“It is our business, not theirs.
+They don’t even know the reason why the coup happened in Niger," said Achirou Harouna Albassi, a resident.
+Bazoum was not abiding by the will of the people, he said.

+Hundreds of people marched toward the French military base in Niamey on Friday waving Russian flags and screaming “Down with France.”
+Many were young, including children, all chanting that the French should go.

+Also Friday, the African Union expressed strong support for ECOWAS’ decision and called on the junta to “urgently halt the escalation with the regional organization.”
+It also called for the immediate release of Bazoum.
+An African Union meeting to discuss the situation in Niger is expected to take place on Monday.

 On Thursday night after the summit, France's foreign ministry said it supported “all conclusions adopted.”
-U.S Secretary of State Antony Blinken said his country appreciated “the determination of ECOWAS to explore all options for the peaceful resolution of the crisis” and would hold the junta accountable for the safety and security of President Bazoum.
-However, he did not specify whether the U.S. supported the deployment of troops.
+U.S. Secretary of State Antony Blinken said his country appreciated “the determination of ECOWAS to explore all options for the peaceful resolution of the crisis” and would hold the junta accountable for the safety and security of President Bazoum.
+However, he did not specify whether the United States supported the deployment of troops.

 “The threat to kill Bazoum is grim,” said Alexander Thurston, assistant professor of political science at the University of Cincinnati.
 There have been unwritten rules until now about how overthrown presidents will be treated and violence against Bazoum would evoke some of the worst coups of the past, he said.